AIFB-WebScience at SemEval-2022 Task 12: Relation Extraction First -- Using Relation Extraction to Identify Entities: Approach

 \subsection{Relation Extraction}

-For relation extraction, we use the concatenation of two span representations as a representation for the relation between them \cite{wang_extracting_2019}.
+For relation extraction, we use the document-level relation extraction model DL-MNAV \cite{popovic_fsdlre_2022}.
+We use the concatenation of two span representations as a representation for the relation between them \cite{wang_extracting_2019}.
 The resulting relation representations are compared to a single relation prototype embedding per relation type, as well as $m$ additional prototypes representing the none-of-the-above class (this follows the MNAV model \cite{sabo_revisiting_2021}).
 The relation type corresponding to the prototype resulting in the highest dot product similarity for a relation representation is used as the predicted type.
 As loss function for the relation classification we use \textit{adaptive thresholding loss} \cite{zhou_document-level_2020} as it is capable of handling the large imbalance between positive and negative training examples present in document-level relation extraction tasks.\\

 Due to quadratic scaling of the pairwise comparisons it is not feasible to perform relation extraction on all possible continuous spans.
 We, therefore, perform relation classification on the top $k$ spans\footnote{During training we add annotated spans which are not among the top $k$ spans.} with the highest span scores, meaning that we have to classify a maximum of $k(k-1)$ relation representations for a given input text.
 The computational complexity of the system can, therefore, be adjusted dynamically at inference time by changing $k$, for example to be run on GPUs with smaller memory capacity or on GPUs with higher memory capacity to improve the quality of predictions. \\